-# The easiest way to get forcats is to install the whole tidyverse: install.packages("tidyverse") # Alternatively, install just forcats: install.packages("forcats") # Or the the development version from GitHub: # install.packages("devtools") devtools::install_github("tidyverse/forcats")
+# The easiest way to get forcats is to install the whole tidyverse: install.packages("tidyverse") # Alternatively, install just forcats: install.packages("forcats") # Or the the development version from GitHub: # install.packages("devtools") ::install_github("tidyverse/forcats")devtools

-forcats is not part of the core tidyverse, so you need to load it explicitly:
+forcats is part of the core tidyverse, so you can load it with

 starwars %>% filter(!is.na(species)) %>% count(species, sort = TRUE) #> # A tibble: 37 × 2 #> species n #> <chr> <int> #> 1 Human 35 #> 2 Droid 6 #> 3 Gungan 3 #> 4 Kaminoan 2 #> 5 Mirialan 2 #> 6 Twi'lek 2 #> 7 Wookiee 2 #> 8 Zabrak 2 #> 9 Aleena 1 #> 10 Besalisk 1 #> # … with 27 more rows